 - 1. Insert the coin cell battery with the "+" sign facing up and slide it under the securing tabs at the positive side of the connector. - 2.
 Press the battery into the connector until it locks into place.

-- 1. Install the 3.5-inch hard-disk drive assembly. - 2.
-Install the side cover. - 3.
-Follow the procedure in after working inside your computer.
+- 1. Install the graphics card.

+- 2. Install the side cover.

+- 3. Follow the procedure in after working inside your computer.